atom-community/markdown-preview-plus/docs/options.md

 by changing the options **Bibliography (bibfile)** and **Bibliography Style (cslfile)** on the settings page.

+You can set a fallback bibfile and cslfile if the current repository has none of it's own.

 Here is a small example how it works:

 ```` text